 Criminal Defense for California Crimes

-If you are being charged with a felony offense in California or a loved one is facing a hearing, you must contact a lawyer as soon as possible.
-This is a very important step in your procedure since a lack of probable cause could even release you from a trial court.
-Talk to an experienced criminal defense attorney today about your case.
+If you are being charged with a felony offense in California or a loved one is facing a prelim, contact a criminal defense law firm.
+This is an important step in your procedure since a lack of probable cause could help you avoid having to go to a trial court.
+Talk to an experienced criminal defense lawyer about your case.

-Preliminary hearings can be confusing, but knowing what to expect and having an experienced attorney can help.
-If you have questions about what happens at a California preliminary hearing or your case, contact the Simmrin Law Group.
+Preliminary hearings in California can be intimidating, but knowing what to expect and having an experienced attorney can help.
+If you have questions about what happens at a California preliminary hearing or need a lawyer, Simmrin Law Group can help.
+Request a case consultation with our legal defense team today.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form